-Located on the south bank of the River Thames, Plaza on the River is just moments from the bars, clubs and saunas in Vauxhall’s gay village.
+Located on the south bank of River Thames, the Plaza on the River is just moments from the gay bars, dance clubs and saunas in Vauxhall gay village.

-There are 65 air-conditioned studios and one or two-bed suites, all of which have fully equipped kitchens and state-of-the-art room technology including free WiFi.
-Many of the suites have fabulous views across the River Thames to the House of Parliament, Big Ben and beyond.
+There are 65 air-conditioned studios & suites, all of which have fully equipped kitchens, state-of-the-art technology and free WiFi.
+Many suites have fabulous views across the River Thames to the House of Parliament, Big Ben and beyond.

 Vauxhall Underground station (Victoria Line) is just 500 metres from the hotel, or you can catch one of the many buses that run along Albert Embankment.